- Home

 If you’re having a bad day – or are in need of a little pick-me-up – snuggling up in front of an uplifting film can help to put a smile back on your face.

-But, to help you avoid endlessly scrolling in search of the perfect film to watch, we’ve put together a list of a few that are really worth seeing if you’re feeling blue.
+To help you avoid endlessly scrolling in search of the perfect film, we’ve put together a list of a few that are worth seeing if you’re feeling blue.

 Whether you’re in the mood for romance, comedy, drama, or a film with an inspiring message, here are 16 feel-good film ideas.

-Little Miss Sunshine is a feel-good comedy-drama about the Hoover family, who decide to travel across the country from New Mexico to California so that their daughter Olive (Abigail Breslin) can participate in a beauty pageant.
+Little Miss Sunshine is a feel-good comedy-drama about the Hoover family, who decide to travel from New Mexico to California so that their daughter Olive (Abigail Breslin) can participate in a beauty pageant.

 Determined to help Olive follow her dreams, everyone’s sanity is soon stretched to the limit as each family member is forced to confront their problems along the way.

-However, despite their individual quirks (and dysfunctional relationships), Little Miss Sunshine is heartwarming and celebrates how perfectly imperfect families can be.
+However, despite individual quirks and dysfunctional relationships, Little Miss Sunshine is a heartwarming film which celebrates how perfectly imperfect families can be.

 Faced with restricted access to his children, divorced dad Daniel Hillard (Robin Williams) comes up with an elaborate plan to see them more.